-Tiny, red and wrinkled, the newborn Jesus lay in a pile of hay surrounded by farm animals - the Prince of Peace in a stable.
-It is a story of love and hope, and a new start.
-Most people want to live a good life.
-Jesus is their best model.
+Tiny, red and wrinkled, the newborn baby Jesus lay on a pile of hay - the Prince of Peace in a stable.
+It is a story of love and hope.

 Joseph and Mary were betrothed to be married.
 This was a binding relationship, more than a modern engagement, because it involved not only a promise between two people but the exchange of money and goods.